 A prospective investment advisor representative must obtain a college degree and register with the Investment Advisor Representative Depository or IARD.
 From there, advisors can register with the SEC and file their Form ADV.
 That document a public disclosure detailing services offered, payment, and past or ongoing legal or disciplinary actions.
 Advisors also must register in the state where they’ll conduct business.

 Whether an IAR is the appropriate financial professional to manage your investments depends largely on your goals and what you’re comfortable paying in fees.
-If you specifically need investment advice, then an investment advisor representative may help.
-On the other hand, if you want an advisor who can speak to things beyond investing, such as debt management, budgeting or estate planning, then you might be better off with another type of advisor instead.
+If you specifically need investment advice, an investment advisor representative may help.
+On the other hand, if you want an advisor who can speak to things beyond investing, such as debt management, budgeting, retirement planning or estate planning, you might be better off with another type of advisor instead.

 - If you have a financial advisor you’re working with, consider talking to them about what an investment advisor representative would (or wouldn’t) be able to do for you.
 A financial advisor may be able to shed more light on what it is an IAR does and what type of investor they’re suitable for.
 If you don’t have a financial advisor yet, finding one doesn’t have to be difficult.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
+SmartAsset’s free tool matches you with financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now. a in 5 minutes.
 If you’re looking local advisors to help you achieve your financial goals, start now.

 - Aside from discussing fees with an investment advisor representative, it’s also helpful to ask about their overall investment strategy as well as how they prefer to communicate with clients.
 Ideally, you should be working with an advisor that has experience working with clients who have a financial situation that’s similar to yours and who will be responsive when you have questions or want to make changes to your account.